ospalh/anki-addons/pages/Setting deck options.md

 ## Deck options

-Each deck has an options group, but these goups can be shared between decks.
+Each deck has an options group, but these groups can be shared between decks.
 See the [Anki manual](http://ankisrs.net/docs/manual.html#deckoptions) for more details.